 In 1879, the Kansas City, Fort Scott & Gulf Railroad extended its line to Galena, and before long, the St. Louis and San Francisco Railroad followed suit, extending its line from Joplin, Missouri.
 Deeper mining operations began in earnest, and the town soon saw all manner of passengers, freight, and lead being shipped through the area.
 The same year the Presbyterians built their own church one-story frame building.

-A school building was also built in 1879, which was comprised of a large two-story frame structure containing four rooms.
-The school district also purchased four lots for the schoolhouse site, which were later found to contain rich lead deposits.
+A school building was also built in 1879, comprised of a large two-story frame structure containing four rooms.
+The school district also purchased four lots for the schoolhouse site, later found to contain rich lead deposits.
 A second school building was erected in 1880 — a two-story frame containing two rooms, and the land on which the previous school sat was leased for mining purposes, from which the school district profited handsomely.
-The Episcopalians erected their own one-story church building the same year.
+The Episcopalians erected their one-story church building the same year.

 The Short Creek Republican newspaper was established on September 16, 1880.
 The name would later be changed to the Galena Republican.
 It survived until 1900.
 Another newspaper called the Galena Times was founded in 1890 but suspended in 1899.